-Your Parish Council team is made up of nine volunteers from the community.
+Your Parish Council team is made up of seven volunteers from the community.

 We all bring different skills and experience to the team and are a non-politicised group.

 Please use this link to view the register of interests for each councillor.